SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/snmp.md

 	   ]
 	}

-### SNMP Agent
+### SNMP agent

 #### Introduction

-The SNMP Agent is a stand-alone Java program that communicates with SNMP-enabled device(s) and the Cumulocity platform.
-It receives SNMP data from the devices, converts the data to Cumulocity based object based on the device protocol mapping, persist the data locally, and forwards the data to the Cumulocity platform.
-The agent has to be registered in the Cumulocity platform before serving the device request.
+The SNMP Agent is a stand-alone Java program that communicates with SNMP-enabled device(s) and the Cumulocity IoT platform.
+It receives SNMP data from the devices, converts the data to Cumulocity-based objects based on the device protocol mapping, persists the data locally, and forwards the data to Cumulocity.
+The agent has to be registered in Cumulocity before serving the device request.

 #### Configuration